 Why is my boiler making a noise?

-Your boiler should run smoothly and relatively quietly whether it’s heating or not.
-People who have their boilers hidden away in a compartment or in a garage might never hear them at all, but if yours is exposed, there are some sounds that are normal, and some that will require expert investigation.
+A boiler should run smoothly and relatively quietly.
+You may never hear your boiler at all, especially if it's hidden away in a compartment or garage, but if yours is exposed, some sounds are normal and some will require expert investigation.

-In this article, we’ll look at both kinds, so you can judge whether to call an engineer.
+In this article, we look at both kinds, so you can judge whether to call an engineer.
 However, if you’re in any doubt, we’d always recommend making that call just in case.
-Fixing a faulty-sounding boiler can be cheap and effective – ignoring it could be expensive or even dangerous.
+Fixing a noisy boiler can be easily affordable and effective – ignoring it could be expensive or even dangerous.

 Normal sounds your boiler should make